Single Payer Health Care: Are Democrats Starting Push After Trumpcare Disaster?

 Single payer health care, or “Medicare For All,” appears to have support from the American public, as well.
 A January poll by Pew Research showed that 60 percent of Americans believe that “the government should be responsible for ensuring health care coverage for all Americans,” while only 38 percent said that guaranteeing universal health care is not the government’s job.

-According to the Pew poll, 52 percent of Republicans who earn under $30,000 per year say that guaranteeing health care for all is the government;s responsibility.
-But only 34 percent of GOP members who make between $30,000 and $75,000 favor a government-adminsitered health care system, and a mere 18 percent of Republicans who earn more than $75,000 support the idea.
+According to the Pew poll, 52 percent of Republicans who earn under $30,000 per year say that guaranteeing health care for all is the government’s responsibility.
+But only 34 percent of GOP members who make between $30,000 and $75,000 favor a government-administered health care system, and a mere 18 percent of Republicans who earn more than $75,000 support the idea.

-[Featured Image By Sarah Rice/Getty Images]
+[Featured Image by Sarah Rice/Getty Images]